kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - **The Root Controller is the Compiler.** For a standalone `Job`, the Job controller is the root-most controller and is responsible for compiling, creating, and managing the scheduler-facing `Workload` and its runtime `PodGroup`.
-When a `Job` instead carries an `OwnerReference` to a registered parent workload (e.g., a `JobSet`-owned Job), the Job controller observes that linkage and **bypasses** creating any `Workload`, so the parent remains the single source of truth.
+When a `Job` instead carries an `OwnerReference` to a parent controller that manages the `Workload` (e.g., a `JobSet` owns the Job), the Job controller observes that linkage and *bypasses* creating any `Workload`, so the parent remains the single source of truth.
 - **Separation of Structure and Policy.** The `Job` spec owns the workload *structure* (`parallelism`, `completions`, the pod template); the user owns the scheduling *policy* via `spec.scheduling`.
 The Job controller acts as the translator that combines the two and compiles